Krrish1999/SerenityAI/README.md

 ## 🚀 Technology Stack

-MindWell is built using modern web technologies to ensure a fast, scalable, and maintainable application.
+Serenity Ai is built using modern web technologies to ensure a fast, scalable, and maintainable application.

 * **Frontend**:
   * **React**: A JavaScript library for building user interfaces.